InteXX/DbConnectionTest/README.md

     1. The connection string that was used for the connection attempt
     2. A report indicating that the ADO.NET connection was successful
     3. The EntityFramework connection error stack trace

+### UPDATE: Resolution

+The problem has been solved.
+For detailed information about the solution, see the answer at [StackOverflow](https://stackoverflow.com/a/71947507).